Join the Future Raiders Club and discover all the great benefits!

-A: Annually we receive over 400 applications, for a typical class size of 300.
+A: Annually, we receive more than 400 applications, for a typical class size of 275.

-Q: Does my family need to have an alumni/alumnae relation to be accepted?
+Q: Does my family need to have an alumni relation to be accepted?

 A: No. We offer admittance to all students who meet our admission criteria.